midonet/midonet/docs/getting-started.md

 We assume build dependencies are already installed and packages have been built.

+If not then refer to the Build dependencies and Building the Project guide documentation in [ DEVELOPMENT.md ][development] before continuing.

+[development]: ../DEVELOPMENT.md

     $ sudo apt-get install zookeeper haproxy quagga bridge-utils zookeeperd
     $ sudo /etc/init.d/zookeeper start
     $ sudo /etc/init.d/tomcat7 start